fleetdm/fleet/handbook/product.md

 ## Planning

 - The intake process for a given group (how new issues are received from a given requestor and estimated within the group's timeframe) is up to each group's PM.
-For example, the Interface group's intake process consists of attending Interface PM's office hours and making a case, at which time a decision about whether to draft and estimate will be made on the spot.
+For example, the Interface group's intake process consists of attending Interface PM's office hours and making a case, at which time a decision about whether to draft an estimate will be made on the spot.

 - New unestimated issues are created in the Planning board, which is shared by each group.

 - The estimation process to use is up to the EM of each group (with buy-in from the PM), with the goal of delivering estimated issues within the group's timeframe, which is set for each group by the Head of Product.
-No matter the group, only work that is slated to be released into the hands of users within ≤6 weeks will be estimated.
-Estimation is run by each group's EM, and occurs in the Planning board.
+No matter the group, only work that is slated to be released into the hands of users within ≤six weeks will be estimated.
+Estimation is run by each group's EM and occurs on the Planning board.
 Some groups may choose to use "timeboxes" rather than estimates.

-- Prioritization will now occur at the point of intake, by the PM of the group.
-Besides the 20% "engineering initiatives", only issues prioritized by the group PM will be estimated or worked on.
-On the first day of each release, all estimated issues are moved into the relevant section of the new "Release" board, which has a kanban view per-group.
+- Prioritization will now occur at the point of intake by the PM of the group.
+Besides the 20% "engineering initiatives," only issues prioritized by the group PM or worked on or estimated.
+On the first day of each release, all estimated issues are moved into the relevant section of the new "Release" board, which has a kanban view per group.

-- Work that does not "fit" into the scheduled release (due to lack of capacity or otherwise) remains in the "Estimated" column of the product board, and is removed from that board if it is not prioritized in the following release.
+- Work that does not "fit" into the scheduled release (due to lack of capacity or otherwise) remains in the "Estimated" column of the product board and is removed from that board if it is not prioritized in the following release.

 ### Process

-1. **Intake:** Each group has a "time til estimated" timeframe, which measures the time from when an idea is first received until it is written up as an estimated issue and the requestor notified exactly which aspects are scheduled for release.
+1. **Intake:** Each group has a "time til estimated" timeframe, which measures the time from when an idea is first received until it is written up as an estimated issue and the requestor is notified exactly which aspects are scheduled for release.
 How intake works, and the estimation timeframe, vary per group, but every group has an estimation timeframe.

-2. **Estimation:** The estimation process varies per-group.
+2. **Estimation:** The estimation process varies per group.
 In the Interface group, it consists of drafting, API design, and either planning poker or a quick timebox decided by the group EM.
 When the Interface group relies on the Platform group for part of an issue, only the Interface group's work is estimated.
-It is up to the Interface PM to obtain estimated Platform issues for any needed work, and thus ensure it is scheduled in the appropriate release.
+It is up to the Interface PM to obtain estimated Platform issues for any needed work and thus make sure it is scheduled in the appropriate release.
 It is up to the Platform PM to get those specced (in consultation with Engineering), then up to the Engineering to estimate and communicate promptly if issues arise.
 We avoid having more estimated issues than capacity in the next release.
 If the team is fully allocated, no more issues will be estimated, or the PM will decide whether to swap anything out.
 Once estimated, an issue is scheduled for release.

 3. **Development:** Development starts on the first day of the new release.
 Only estimated issues are scheduled for release.

 4. **Quality assurance (QA):** Everyone in each group is responsible for quality: engineers, PM, and the EM.
-The QA process varies per group, and is set by the group's PM.
+The QA process varies per group and is set by the group's PM.
 For example, in the Interface group, every issue is QA'd (i.e. a per-change basis), as well as a holistic "smoke test" during the last few days of each release.

 5. **Release:** Release dates are time-based and happen even if all features are not complete (± a day or two sometimes, if there's an emergency.
 Either way, the next release cycle starts on time).
-If anything is not finished, or can only be finished with changes, the PM finds out immediately, and notifies the requestor right away.
+If anything is not finished, or can only be finished with changes, the PM finds out immediately and notifies the requestor right away.

 ### Timeframes